timescale/docs/timescaledb/getting-started/access-timescaledb.md

 Below, we'll verify that you have `psql` installed and show you how to connect to your TimescaleDB database.

-However, if you would like to connect with other SQL tools like pgAdmin or DBeaver, we provide details on [connecting to TimescaleDB] in our How-to Guides.

 ## Verify that `psql` is installed
 **Before you start**, let's confirm that you already have `psql` installed.
 In fact, if you’ve ever installed Postgres or TimescaleDB before, you likely already